 The Axon Registry® is a clinical data registry focused on quality improvement.
 It is a centralized data warehouse that collects relevant patient data and performs statistical analysis on the quality of care provided and patient outcomes.

 Axon Registry Designated as QCDR

-The Centers for Medicare & Medicaid Services (CMS) approved the Axon Registry as a 2016 qualified clinical data registry (QCDR).
-This designation opens the door for AAN members looking for an easy way to submit quality data to CMS for the Physician Quality Reporting System (PQRS).
-Read more in the AAN press release.
+The Centers for Medicare & Medicaid Services (CMS) approved the Axon Registry as a 2017 qualified clinical data registry (QCDR).
+This designation opens the door for AAN members looking for an easy way to submit quality data to CMS for the Merit-based Incentive Payment System (MIPS).

 The Axon Registry is approved by the American Board of Psychiatry and Neurology, Inc. as an MOC Part IV PIP Clinical Module activity.

-This valuable tool will enable neurology practices to identify and improve gaps in the quality of neurological care.
-Individual users and practices will learn how to more efficiently manage patient populations, demonstrate their value to payers, share quality improvement strategies with peers, and benchmark their individual and group performance at the practice level and the national level.
+This valuable tool will enable neurology practices to identify and improve gaps in the quality of neurological care, demonstrate their value to payers, and compare their performance to neurologists nationwide.
 Review case studies to learn more about practices' experiences with the registry.